[AEM Sites]{class="badge positive" title="Applies to AEM Sites)."}

 -

-- right: Data Types available for creating fields (and Properties for use once fields have been created)
+left: Data Types available for creating fields

 -